‘Major rework’ can sure sound daunting, but have no fear, the path forward is easier than you may think and the benefits far outweigh the effort.

 With the right equipment and right approach to designing your hybrid/mulitcloud connectivity node, it is now much easier, quicker, less expensive, and more secure to on-board the next cloud request from your business.
 As your team becomes more familiar with the process of adding a new secured cloud connection you may begin to explore how SDN, VNFs, and automation can accelerate your deployments and respond to business needs even more.

 I’ve worked with companies who took this approach to interconnection right out of the gate and found that the learning curve was not as steep as they would have expected.
 I’ve also seen companies go at a slower pace and start with a secure cloud connection which looked more like the Internet edge design to get started; as time went on they added more routing functionality to the design and worked up to the more capable design.
 Every business has their own pace in getting there.
+Hope this has been helpful!

 Very thorough paulmason -- appreciate it.